CrazyRedMachine/UltimatePopnController/README.md

 The keypad code requires the Keypad library by Mark Stanley and Alexander Brevig.
 It can be installed from the Arduino IDE Library manager.

 # Features

+## Playstation Controller (Leonardo only, Due coming soon)

+This controller can be used as a playstation controller for Pop'n Music CS versions.

+Note that this requires a couple hardware mods in order to work as we are using two extra pins (SS and ACK, on the RX and TX leds aka PB0 and PD5) which are not readily available on the pre-soldered headers.

+Of course you'll need either a dualshock breakout board or a dualshock extension cable for it to work.

+Refer to the pinout to know how to wire the controller plug to the arduino.

+**Note:** This is PoC code, I'll try to port a more complete dualshock implementation soon and make it Due compatible as well

 ## I/O